Frequently asked questions

-Returning gardeners can renew their prior-season plot or switch to a new plot one week before registration is open to all Barrington residents.
+Returning gardeners can renew their prior-season plot or switch to a new plot two weeks before registration is open to all Barrington residents.
 New lessees can choose from any available plots by registering on opening day.
 You can download the registration packet here.

 Where is the Barrington Community Garden located?

 The garden is located on the Wampanoag Trail, near the town line.
 Download directions to the garden.

 The garden is open from dawn until dusk, seven days a week.
 For safety reasons, the garden is not open at night.

 For safety reasons and for the health of the soil and plants, no pets are allowed in the garden areas at any time.

 Can I use any synthetic materials to fertilize my plants or to combat pests and disease?